Christopher Gozo pictured during his time serving in the military.

 “When I was in high school, I was one of those kids who always got picked on,” Gozo said.
 “I was this skinny kid.
 I saw that there was this ROTC-style class, and I just fell in love with it.”

 Soon, he was at Marine Corps boot camp — a sharp contrast to the college classroom.
 Many of his peers doubted he would make it through training, but Gozo proved them wrong.
-Despite his slight frame, he pushed through challenges, such as floating in a deep pool for nearly an hour and completing 20-mile hikes with a 50-pound pack.

 Gozo began his Marine Corps service in 2005, specializing in aircraft maintenance administration at the Marine Corps Air Station in Yuma, Arizona.
 His responsibilities included ensuring the accuracy of maintenance records, vital work that kept aircraft operational and safe.
-He also took on additional roles in security and trained as a machine gunner during deployments across the Pacific, including in Hawaii and Japan.
+He also took on additional roles in security forces and served as a fire team captain, operating an M250 automatic rifle during deployments across the Pacific, including in Hawaii and Japan.
 Those experiences tested his resilience and adaptability, qualities that would later define his academic and professional life.
+Although he considered extending his service, a planned deployment was canceled in his final year.
+That change prompted him to refocus on education and civilian life.

 His teaching philosophy draws heavily from his military background.
 He believes that mastering anatomy requires the same kind of discipline and endurance the Marines demanded of him.